-This is the second of our reports on government’s approach to test and trace services in England and it focuses on the period from the beginning of November 2020.
-It follows our interim report in December 2020, which covered the period from the creation of the NHS Test and Trace Service (NHST&T) in May 2020 up to October 2020.Jump to downloads
+Today’s report is the NAO’s second on government’s approach to test and trace services in England and focuses on the period from November 2020 to April 2021.1

 “Since we last reported in December, NHS Test and Trace has introduced a lot of changes, including mass testing, closer working with local authorities and initiatives to identify and contain variant forms of COVID-19.
 However, some pressing challenges need to be tackled if it is to achieve its objectives and deliver value for taxpayers, including understanding how many lateral flow devices are actually being used and increasing public compliance with testing and self-isolation.”Gareth Davies, the head of the NAO